khushi-411/learnings/computer_systems/01_computer_systems.md

     - As seen by each process, it consists of a number of well-defined areas:
         - ***Program code and data***: Code begins at the same fixed point address for all processes, followed by data locations.
 The code and data areas are initialized directly from the contents of the executable object file.
         - ***Heap***: This area is followed directly after the run-time heap.
 It expands and contracts dynamically at run time.
-        - ***Shared libraries***: Middle of the address space is an area that hold code and data for shared libraries, like C standard library or math library.
+        - ***Shared libraries***: Middle of the address space is an area that holds code and data for shared libraries, like C standard library or math library.
-        - ***Stack***: Compiler uses to implement virtual calls.
-It expands and contracts dynamcally during the execution of the programs.
-Each time we call a function the stack grows.
-When we return a function it contracts.
+        - ***Stack***: Compiler used to implement virtual calls.
+It expands and contracts dynamically during the execution of the programs.
+Each time we call a function, the stack grows.
+When we return a function, it contracts.
         - ***Kernel virtual memory***: Reserved for the kernel.
 Applications are not allowed to read or write the contents of this area or directly call functions defined in the kernel code.
 4. **Files**
     - Sequence of bytes.